weaveworks/scope/site/installing.md

 ##<a name="minimesos"></a>Installing Scope on minimesos

-[minimesos](https://github.com/ContainerSolutions/minimesos) project enables running Apache Mesos cluster on a single machine for prototyping and unit testing of Mesos frameworks.
-All running components of `minimesos` cluster are represented by docker containers.
-To enable reuse of local docker images, docker in Mesos Agent containers reuses `docker.sock` file of the host.
-Therefore all started in Agents containers are also seen on the host.
-This setup gives single Weave Scope container access to all containers running in `minimesos` cluster.
+[minimesos](https://github.com/ContainerSolutions/minimesos) project enables running Apache Mesos cluster on a single machine, making it very easy to develop Mesos frameworks.

-Launching of Weave Scope by providing content `minimesos.json` file to Marathon is a part of default `minimesos` cluster.
+Weave Scope is part of minimesos cluster by default can be accessed on `http://172.17.0.1:4040/`.

-If removed from its configuration file, Weave Scope can be added to the running cluster by `minimesos install --marathonFile <URL or path to minimesos.json>`.
-Example for using the latest, not released yet, version of Marathon task file
+If you have removed Weave Scope from your minimesos cluster, you can add it back with the following command:

 ```
 minimesos install --marathonFile https://raw.githubusercontent.com/weaveworks/scope/master/examples/mesos/minimesos.json
 ```

-UI of Weave Scope becomes accessible on http://172.17.0.1:4040/

 ##<a name="dcos"></a>Installing Scope as a DC/OS Package